|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 |Study method||Full-time or part-time|

-The program provides a solid foundation in chemistry, on which is built a molecular-level understanding of biological processes, with second- and third-year units in biological chemistry, and medicinal chemistry and drug design.
-Supporting units in cell biology, molecular biology and molecular genetics are also undertaken.
+This course provides a solid foundation in chemistry, based on a molecular-level understanding of biological processes, with second- and third-year units in biological, medicinal and natural product chemistry.

 High achieving students may complete an additional honours year enabling them to undertake their own significant research project.